cryptoeconomicslab/plasma-rust-framework/README.md

 ## Introduction

-CryptoeconomicsLab have been researching and developping Plasma and application framework on it.
+CryptoeconomicsLab has been researching and developping Plasma and application framework on it.
-Now we are aiming to development framework for general second layer based on [Optimistic Virtual Machine](https://github.com/plasma-group/ovm).
+Now we are aiming to develop a general-purpose framework for the second layer based on [Optimistic Virtual Machine](https://github.com/plasma-group/ovm).
-As [our development direction](https://medium.com/cryptoeconomics-lab/cel-development-direction-to-the-greater-abstraction-6860f87ce0eb), this repository supports "Client" of second layer.
-We determined to use Rust from the point of code reuse and secure code.
+As [our development direction](https://medium.com/cryptoeconomics-lab/cel-development-direction-to-the-greater-abstraction-6860f87ce0eb) illustrates here, this repository is to support the Client part of the second layer.
+We decided to use the Rust language since it will enable us to write secure and reusable source codes for multiple platforms.

 ## What we do in the repository